 The major differences between .NET Core and the .NET Framework:

-- App-models -- .NET Core does not support all the .NET Framework app-models.
-In particular, it doesn't support ASP.NET Web Forms and MVC.
-It was announced that .NET Core 3 will support WPF and Windows Forms.
+- App-models -- .NET Core doesn't support all the .NET Framework app-models.
+In particular, it doesn't support ASP.NET Web Forms and ASP.NET MVC, but it supports ASP.NET Core MVC.
+And starting with .NET Core 3.0, .NET Core also supports WPF and Windows Forms on Windows only.

 - APIs -- .NET Core contains a large subset of .NET Framework Base Class Library, with a different factoring (assembly names are different; members exposed on types differ in key cases).
-These differences require changes to port source to .NET Core in some cases (see [microsoft/dotnet-apiport[(https://github.com/microsoft/dotnet-apiport)). .NET Core implements the .NET Standard API specification.
+In some cases, these differences require changes to port source to .NET Core.
+For more information, see The .NET Portability Analyzer. .NET Core implements the .NET Standard API specification.

 - Subsystems -- .NET Core implements a subset of the subsystems in the .NET Framework, with the goal of a simpler implementation and programming model.
-For example, Code Access Security (CAS) is not supported, while reflection is supported.
+For example, Code Access Security (CAS) isn't supported, while reflection is supported.